-The highland minorities of Thailand live in the mountainous areas of western and northern Thailand.
-As many as 20 different hill tribes, totalling 1 million people according to some estimates, live in Thailand and include, among the more numerous, the Akha, Karen, Lahu, Lisu, Meo (Hmong) and Mien.
-They are all distinct cultural and linguistic groups: some have been established in this part of Thailand for centuries and live at lower altitudes (like the Karen), while others (such as the Hmong and Akha) are new arrivals, having arrived from Burma, China and Laos from about the nineteenth century.
-While some such as the Karen have converted to Christianity or Buddhism, many others continue to practise a form of animism.
-Most of the hill tribes living in the remote upland areas practise subsistence farming or swidden agriculture, and until recently opium cultivation was a major source of income for many of these minorities.
+The highland indigenous peoples of Thailand live in the mountainous areas of northern and western Thailand.
+As many as 20 different indigenous communities, referred to the government as ‘hill tribes’, totaling 1 million people according to some estimates, live in Thailand and include, among the more numerous, Akha, Karen, Lahu, Lisu, Meo (Hmong) and Mien.
+They are all distinct cultural and linguistic groups: some have been established in this part of Thailand for centuries and live at lower altitudes (like Karen), while others (such as Hmong and Akha) are newer arrivals, having arrived from Burma, China and Laos from about the nineteenth century.
+While some such as Karen have converted to Christianity or Buddhism, many others continue to practice a form of animism.
+Most of the indigenous populations living in the remote upland areas practice subsistence farming or swidden agriculture, and until the 1990s opium cultivation was a major source of income for many of these communities.

-A number of highland minorities such as the Karen, Htin and Khamu have inhabited the northern part of Thailand for centuries.
+A number of highland indigenous peoples such as Karen, Htin and Khamu have inhabited the northern part of Thailand for centuries.
 Under pressure as the Han Chinese population and conquest expanded into southern parts of what is today China, other highland groups increasingly moved to new parts of South-East Asia.
 A series of wars with the Qing dynasty during the eighteenth and nineteenth centuries eventually led to the settlement of hundreds of thousands of Hmong and Mien, for example, into Thailand and neighbouring countries.
-Other minorities such as the Akha moved into Thailand from neighbouring Burma even later, in the early twentieth century, while some such as the Paduang have in fact been established in northern Thailand for hundreds of years, migrating here at about the same time as the ethnic Thais.
+Other indigenous peoples such as Akha moved into Thailand from neighbouring Burma even later, in the early twentieth century, while some such as Paduang have in fact been established in northern Thailand for hundreds of years, migrating here at about the same time as the ethnic Thais.
 Prior to their incorporation into the Thai state after 1900, hill tribes were autonomous.

-For the most part, highland minorities remain among the poorest of Thailand's populations.
-They also have much lower rates of participation in schooling, possibly linked - in addition to poorly equipped and staffed schools - to the almost complete absence of instruction in their mother-tongue in state schools.
-As many of them do not have proper status documentation, they cannot vote, seek civil service jobs or travel freely to other parts of the country.
-Members of these highland communities who are not citizens may have colour-coded identity cards which have different type of restrictions assigned to them.
-Reports in 2005 and 2006 confirm that the lack of citizenship status for highland women (and children) is a strong factor in them becoming victims of trafficking for sex and labour exploitation.
+For the most part, highland indigenous communities remain among the poorest of Thailand’s populations.
+They also have much lower rates of participation in schooling, possibly linked – in addition to poorly equipped and staffed schools – to the almost complete absence of instruction in their mother-tongue in state schools.

-Increased tourism has had an ambivalent impact on hill tribe minorities: while this form of development has brought much needed money and job opportunities to Thailand's mountainous northern region, it has also had an intrusive impact on their culture, simply creating ‘spectacles' rather than helping to preserve their way of life.
+Increased tourism has had an ambiguous effect on indigenous hill tribes: while this form of development has brought much-needed money and job opportunities to Thailand’s mountainous northern region, it has also had an intrusive impact on their cultures.
+In many cases, outsiders function as middlemen, leaving indigenous locals not in control of the tours or how their cultures are used in promotion and marketing, creating ‘spectacles’ rather than helping them determine their lives and futures.